jamestiotio/lustre/lustre/page/docs/managing-state.md

 your component's `Msg` type and keep a separate `InternalMsg` type that can't be constructed outside of the module.

-Taking the counter example from above, perhaps we want parents to be able to reset the counter and query the current count, but all other messages are handled
+Taking the counter example from above, perhaps we want parents to only be able to reset the counter and query the current count, but all other messages are handled
 internally: